BestTimesToVisit.com Logo

 Ride-Sharing Services (Uber/Lyft)

-Uber and Lyft are readily available in Santa Fe and are a convenient option for getting directly to your destination, especially if you're traveling with luggage or in a group.
-They are particularly useful for airport transfers or late-night returns.
+Uber and Lyft are readily available in Santa Fe and are a convenient option for direct trips, especially if you're traveling with luggage or in a group.
+They are particularly useful for getting to and from the airport or for evenings out when parking might be a hassle.

 Rental Car

-Cost:Varies widely by rental company and vehicle type, typically $40-$80+ per day.
+Cost:Varies widely based on rental company and vehicle type, typically $40-$100+ per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.